ArminJo/arduino-test-compile/README.md

 ### `required-libraries`
 Comma separated list of arduino library dependencies to install.
 You may add a version number like `@1.3.4`.<br/>
-Only libraries [avaliable in the Arduino library manager](https://www.arduinolibraries.info/) can be installed this way.
+Only libraries [avaliable in the Arduino library manager](https://www.arduinolibraries.info/) can be installed this way.<br/>
-To use other / custom libraries, you must put all the library files into the sketch directory.
+To use other/custom libraries, you must put all the library files into the sketch directory or add an extra step as in [this example](#using-custom-library).
 Default is `""`.<br/>
 Environment name for script usage is `ENV_REQUIRED_LIBRARIES`.